Finding Freedom Week 19: My Health Scare Part 2

 I could feel the sweat building on my palms as I was sitting in the waiting room.
 I looked at Mike and gave him a calm smile.
 He did the same.

+We were full of it.
 Our calm exteriors were convincing to others, but we both knew that on the inside, we were trying to reign in our fears of what might be coming.
 I appreciated his effort nonetheless.

-Neither of us had really talked about how scared this whole thing had made us.
-We talked around it.
+Neither of us had really talked bluntly about how scared this whole thing had made us.
+We had talked around it.
 He hinted that he’d had thoughts about the worst case scenario, but couldn’t let himself go down that path.
 I’d hinted that I was worried.

 All our lives we have been risk mitigators, looking for ways to control the scenario and build in safety plans.
 This was completely out of our control – and our comfort zones.

-The Takeaways
+The Takeaway

 It was lovely – and I aim to forever remember this lesson when talking to other people experiencing difficult situations.

 In hindsight – I probably should have just had a solid cry it about it and admitted that I needed a hug.
-One where I wasn’t trying to fight back the tears or feeling embarrassed that my eyes had welled up, or that I was showing emotion about the whole thing.
+One where I wasn’t trying to fight back the tears or feeling embarrassed that my eyes had welled up, or that I was showing any emotion about the whole thing.

-I probably should have just told my family that I was scared.
-I probably should have told a few more of my friends what was going on and been more open about my feelings.
 I used this blog as an outlet instead, because it granted me a degree of anonymity.
 But I probably didn’t need to feel embarrassed about showing some vulnerability and weakness in front of the people in my life.
+I probably shouldn’t have tried to be a hero.

 I’m not advocating being a blubbering mess when crappy things happen, or indulging in a woe is me mentality when life hands you lemons.
-But after going through this, it is totally okay to acknowledge (out loud) when the lemons are darn sour and kind of suck, before you get on with making some lemonade.
+But after going through this, it is totally okay to acknowledge (out loud) that the lemons are darn sour and kind of suck, before you get on with making some lemonade.

-Chrissy @ Eat Sleep Breathe FI December 17, 2019 - 2:56 pm
+Chrissy @ Eat Sleep Breathe FI says:

 Hi Phia, I was so relieved to read this post.
 That’s amazing news that it’s not the Big C. You can rest easy and enjoy your Christmas now!
 (Especially since you and Mike worked so hard to get everything done early!)
 I’ll keep my fingers crossed that whatever it is remains nothing to worry about.